x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

 ### Step 1: Create the authorization server objects for your Exchange Online organization

 For this procedure, you have to specify a verified domain for your Exchange Online organization.
 It should be the same domain used as the primary SMTP domain used for the cloud-based email accounts.
-This domain is referred as *\<your verified domain\>* in the following procedure.
+This domain is referred to as *\<your verified domain\>* in the following procedure.

 Run the following command in the Exchange Management Shell (Exchange PowerShell) in your on-premises Exchange organization: